Lisa Kron: Career in theatre

-She also would star in Paul Rudnick's 1998 play The Most Fabulous Story Ever Told playing a multitude of characters, one of her most memorable, according to Ben Brantley, was as Rabbi Sharon, a lesbian wheelchair bound rabbi.
+She also would star in Paul Rudnick's 1998 play The Most Fabulous Story Ever Told playing a multitude of characters, one of her most memorable, according to Ben Brantley, was as Rabbi Sharon, a lesbian wheelchair-bound rabbi.

 Kron developed stories about her family into autobiographical plays and performed them in New York and London.
 Her work was critically well received.
 New York Times critic Ben Brantley said in his review: "…Fans of that beleaguered literary form, the memoir, can breathe a little more easily this morning.
 Kron's sparkling autobiographical play Well has arrived on Broadway…to restore the honor of a genre that was slipping into disgrace...
 Well opened on Broadway March 10, 2006, to critical acclaim and received two Tony nominations.
 Kron was nominated for Actress in a Play and Jayne Houdyshell was nominated for Featured Actress in a Play.
 In spite of good reviews, Well had low attendance and closed on May 14, 2006.
 It has since been performed in Boston in 2007.

 While Kron's musical Fun Home was having its premiere run at The Public Theater, Kron was simultaneously performing in a production of Good Person of Szechwan at the same theater.
 Kron's unusual experience of working on the final touches of one play as a writer while rehearsing to act in another was discussed in a New York Times article "A Quick Trip From Playwright to Player, Lisa Kron Juggles Two Shows at Public Theater."

 Kron received the 27th Annual Kleban Prize in 2017 for the most promising musical theatre librettist; the award includes a $100,000 prize.

+On June 16, 2025, it was announced that Kron would play Dorine alongside Matthew Broderick, Francis Jue, Amber Gray, and Bianca Del Rio in a new production of Tartuffe at the New York Theatre Workshop.